geopython/stetl/docs/using.rst

 through several filters, that each modify the current.
 In our case the current is geospatial information.

-The particular components (inputs, filters, outputs) and their interconnection is specified in a Stetl config file.
+The particular components (inputs, filters, outputs) and their interconnection are specified in a Stetl config file.
 The file format follows the python `.ini file-format`.
 To illustrate let's look at the example `2_xslt <https://github.com/justb4/stetl/tree/master/examples/basics/2_xslt>`_.
 This example takes an input .xml file and transforms this file to a valid GML file.
 The Stetl config file looks as follows. ::